matthias-bs/CAN-IO/README.md

 (2) ESP32 allows great flexibility of utilizing I/O pins - the numbers provided here are only for the default configuration.
 The actual number of I/O pins varies with different boards.

 (3) More DAC channels possible with MCP4725 devices with suitable I2C addresses

+## Timing
+Currently no effort is made to synchronize the various inputs and outputs -
+* CAN_ID_DOUT message reception -> update digital outputs
+* CAN_ID_AOUT0/1 message reception -> start DAC for analog output 0/1, respectively
+* read analog inputs (sequentially) -> transmit CAN_ID_AIN message
+* read digital inputs -> transmit CAN_ID_DIN message